mkbabb/parse-that/docs/tranches/B/FINAL.md

 Read `FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md` and
 `PROGRESS.md §Next executable boundary`.
 Preserve the branch, banked negative prototype evidence and user-owned untracked `data` symlink.
-Consume the isolated P4 Sol/Luna receipts, then require a fresh Sol agglomeration before adopting any owner prototype.
-Do not reopen a P1–P3 family, run formation clean audits, pack a candidate, publish, widen the API or begin Value-owned CSS product work until P4 produces a surviving isolated candidate.
+P4 is complete negative evidence; do not rerun or relabel its Sol/Luna families.
+Await the single Luna P5-EUW preflight and fresh-Sol adjudication; make no owner source or prototype change meanwhile.
+The public raw-parser ABI/taxonomy gate precedes timing.
+Do not run formation clean audits, pack a candidate, publish, widen the API or begin Value-owned CSS product work until a genuinely distinct isolated candidate clears the full proof.